Koda98/smoker-status-prediction/README.md

 ## Problem Description

 The goal of this project is to create a machine learning model to predict a patient's smoking status using various bio-signals.
 This is part of a [Kaggle Playground Series Competition](https://www.kaggle.com/competitions/playground-series-s3e24).
+Our model will output the **probability** that a given patient smokes.
+We will evaluate the model's performance on area under the ROC curve using Stratified KFold validation.

+### Background

 Smoking's well-established adverse effects on health are unquestionable, making it a leading cause of preventable global morbidity and mortality by 2018.
 A World Health Organization report forecasts that smoking-related deaths will reach 10 million by 2030.
 Although evidence-based smoking cessation strategies have been advocated, their success remains limited, with traditional counseling often considered ineffective and time-consuming.
 To address this, various factors have been proposed to predict an individual's likelihood of quitting, but their application yields inconsistent results.
 A solution lies in developing predictive models using machine learning techniques, a promising approach in recent years for understanding an individual's chances of quitting smoking and improving public health outcomes.

 ## Data

-I will be combining 2 datasets for this project.
+We will be combining 2 datasets for this project.

 1. [Kaggle Competition Data](https://www.kaggle.com/competitions/playground-series-s3e24/data): This data was provided by Kaggle for the competition and was **synthetically generated** using a deep learning model.
 The deep learning model was trained using the data from the second dataset.
 It contains a train and test set, where the target column `smoking` is missing from the test set.
 2. [Body signal of smoking](https://www.kaggle.com/datasets/kukuroo3/body-signal-of-smoking/data): This data was used to train the deep learning model which generated the data in the first dataset.
 I will be using this dataset to increase the size of the my training set.
 Hopefully, this will improve my model's performance.